Protecting your browsing history: Here's what you can do

 There are steps you can take to protect yourself -- but you'll have to do more than set your browser to private mode.
 And there is no perfect solution, experts agree.

+The House of Representatives voted Tuesday to repeal Internet privacy protections that were approved by the Federal Communications Commission in the final days of the Obama administration, following a Senate vote last week to roll back the rules.

-The Republican-controlled Senate voted Thursday to roll back rules that would have required internet service providers, such as Comcast or CenturyLink, to ask for permission before tracking and selling your information.
+The protections would have required internet service providers, such as Comcast (CCV) or CenturyLink, to ask for permission before tracking and selling users' information.
+The resolution now goes to President Trump's desk, and the White House said Tuesday it "strongly supports" the repeal.

 The FCC approved the rules in October, and they had yet to go into effect.
 If the House also votes to eliminate them, any provider will be able to track and sell your data without telling you.

-Note: Editor's Note: This article has been updated from its original published on March 24.